Lafarge (company): Foundation and development

 In December 2007, Lafarge announced the purchase of the Orascom Cement Group, an Egyptian-based cement producer with operations across Africa and the Middle East, from Orascom Construction Industries (OCI).

-On 15 May 2008 Lafarge acquired Larsen & Toubro Ready Mix-Concrete (RMC) business in India for $349 million.
+On 15 May 2008, Lafarge acquired Larsen & Toubro Ready Mix-Concrete (RMC) business in India for $349 million.

-In 2009, Lafarge sells Canadian precast concrete company, Pre-Con to Armtec Infrastructure Income Fund.
+In 2009, Lafarge sold the Canadian precast concrete company Pre-Con to Armtec Infrastructure Income Fund.

 In 2010, Lafarge strengthened its presence in Brazil (an agreement with Lafarge and STRABAG to create a common company in Cement in Central Europe).

 In 2011, Lafarge SA announced it would build a cement plant in Langkat, North Sumatra, Indonesia with an investment of up to Rp 5 trillion ($585 million).

 In 2011 Lafarge sold to Boral its stake in their common Asian Gypsum joint-venture LBGA (Lafarge Boral Gypsum Asia).

 Lafarge launched three plants in Hungary, Syria and Nigeria and created a joint venture with Anglo American in the United Kingdom.

-The group sold most of its European, South American, Asian and Australian gypsum operations.
+During early 2015, the group sold most of its European, South American, Asian and Australian gypsum operations.

 In September 2013, Lafarge agreed to the sale of its 53.3 percent stake in its Honduras subsidiary Lafarge Cementos SA de CV to Cementos Argos for €232m.

 In 2018, the Lafarge Cement plant located south of Kobanî, Syria was being used as a base of operations by 1st Marine Infantry Parachute Regiment and United States Army forces.

-in 2022, Lafarge Egypt, launched "Shatbna," an eco-friendly masonry cement with a 40% lower carbon footprint.
+During 2022, Lafarge Egypt launched "Shatbna," an eco-friendly masonry cement with a 40 percent lower carbon footprint.

 The company is active in Greece through the full ownership of Heracles General Cement, since 1991.

-As of September 2024, The company is set to build a new cement plant in Ratari near Obrenovac, within Serbia.
+In September 2024, Lafarge was in the process of building a new cement plant in Ratari near Obrenovac, within Serbia.